AlexDDevv/AlexDDevv/README.md

  👨‍💻 All of my projects are available at my [Portfolio](https://alexis-delporte.com/)

-🌱 Take care of yourself by exercising, eating well and reading every day !
+🌱 Take care of yourself by exercising, sleeping well, eating well and reading every day!

  </div>